MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/loop-components-in-teams.md

 ## What if a .fluid file becomes corrupted or damaged?

-Version History allows you to review and copy from previous versions of the file.
+Version History allows you to review, restore or copy from previous versions of the file.

 ## What apps can open and edit .fluid files?